nixpig/anocir/README.md

 #### linux_cgroups\_\*

-The OCI Runtime Spec test suite provided by opencontainers [appears not to support cgroupv2](https://github.com/opencontainers/runtime-tools/blob/6c9570a1678f3bc7eb6ef1caa9099920b7f17383/cgroups/cgroups.go#L73), thus all of the `linux_cgroups_*` tests and a few others are unable to run.
+The OCI Runtime Spec test suite provided by opencontainers [appears not to support cgroupv2](https://github.com/opencontainers/runtime-tools/blob/6c9570a1678f3bc7eb6ef1caa9099920b7f17383/cgroups/cgroups.go#L73), thus all of the `linux_cgroups_*` tests and a few others are unable to run and implicitly pass.
 For example:

 ```
 TAP version 13